phongduong/my-portfolio/data/posts/escape-characters-with-encodeuri-and-encodeuricomponent.md

 ## Summary

 If you want to encode a full URL, use `encodeURI()`.
 If you want to encode a part of the URL, use `encodeURIComponent()`.
-To decode, use the corresponding function
+To decode, use the corresponding function.